Listen To Bedrock

 for the social inclusion of older persons across the community

-In 2016, during the creation of the Bedrock Radio Network, we made the bold decision to start splitting our station up and create a second channel that caters towards our older audience, and those who love the music from yesteryear!
+In 2016, we made the bold decision to launch a second channel to cater to our older audience and those who love the music from yesteryear.

-Features in the Bedrock Radio app, on smart speakers and online at gold.bedrock.radio
+You can listen to Bedrock GOLD in the Bedrock Radio app, on smart speakers, and online at gold.bedrock.radio.

 2018 - Changes in Charity and Studios.